Error Analysis of Triangular Optimal Transport Maps for Filtering: Error analysis for conditional OT

 The proof of this theorem relies on the following stability result: for any $\phi \in \mathcal{F}$,

 which is stated and proved in~\cref{cor: map stability}.
 We then proceed by obtaining a bound for $\mathbb{E} \cS (\widehat{\phi}) - \cS(\phi^\dagger)$, which decomposes into a bias term, concerning the approximation error $\inf_{\phi \in \F} \| \nabla_u \phi - \nabla_u \phi^\dagger \|_{L^2_\eta}$ which also appears in \eqref{disp-slow-rate}, as well as a variance term, concerning the empirical process $\sup_{\phi \in \F} | \wh{\cS}(\phi) - \cS(\phi)|$.
-The variance term is bounded using classical chaining results from empirical process theory.
-We note that this proof strategy closely follows the approach of \cite[Thm.
-3.7]{chewi2024statistical} for standard OT maps, with the key distinction that in our setting convex conjugacy applies only to the $u$-coordinate.
+The variance term is bounded using classical chaining results from empirical process theory. \editstart In doing so, as briefly mentioned before, Item 5 of~\Cref{assump: slow rate} ensures that the obtained rate is $\gamma$ independent and therefore any dimension dependence carried through it is suppressed.
+The same argument goes through even in the case where $\gamma\in [1,2),$ at the expense of carrying an additional constant proportional to $1/(2-\gamma)$ in front of the rate (see the calculation of~\Cref{lem: prop const slow rate}).
+The case $\gamma>2$ can be handled by truncating the Dudley integral of~\eqref{eq: Dudley 1 for slow rate} yielding an even slower rate of $(\frac{C_\F}{N})^{1/\gamma}$ which suffers the curse of dimensionality for $\gamma$ scaling with respect to the ambient dimension (e.g. $\gamma = d/2$ for smooth classes).
+Furthermore, the constant $C_\F$ might depend on $d$ (or even on $N$ as discussed in the later sections) and its dependence enters the rate multiplicatively.
+For further discussion on the dimension dependencies appearing in our rates see ~\Cref{tab:cond-ot-rates} and the peripheral discussions.
+Finally, we note that the proof strategy of~\Cref{thm: slow rate} closely follows the approach of \cite[Thm.
+3.7]{chewi2024statistical} \editend for standard OT maps, with the key distinction that in our setting convex conjugacy applies only to the $u$-coordinate.
 The complete details are given in \Cref{proof: thm: slow rate}.